 Secure Zones are areas of a school or campus where all exterior access points are identified, and protocols established so that each zone can be assigned to staff to ensure that those on "Secure Duty" secure all areas in their zone. å Preparation includes identification of staff with Primary and Secondary responsibility and assignment of these duties.

-In Texas, Secure (Lockout) drills must be performed at least once per school year.
-At least one of these drills should be performed while outdoor activities are in progress.
+In Texas, Secure drills must be performed at least once per school year.

-There may be physical attributes to the campus that mandate special handling of a Secure (Lockout).
+There may be physical attributes to the campus that mandate special handling of a Secure.
 An example would be a campus where modular buildings are present.
-If the modular building cannot be secured, it may be best for students to evacuate to the main building rather than going to Secure (Lockout) in the modular building.
+If the modular building cannot be secured, it may be best for students to evacuate to the main building rather than going to Secure in the modular building.
 Listen for specific additional directives.

 If the school is a distributed campus (multiple permanent buildings), they will have to consider what their perimeter is.
 In a perceived and indirect threat, they may decide that extra supervision for the class changes between buildings is sufficient and appropriate.

 If during a Secure an additional hazard manifests i.e.: fire, flood, hazmat, then additional directives will be given for the appropriate response.